-Butler lets you automate custom fields: you can set custom fields automatically and you can react to changes to their value.
-In the example below, a checklist item to call the client is added via Butler.
+Trello Automation lets you automate custom fields: you can set custom fields automatically and you can react to changes to their value.
+In the example below, a checklist item to call the client is added automatically.
 The details of the client (name and contact number) is pulled from the custom fields.

 Email for Trello supports a special syntax that can turn a Trello comment into an email.
-Butler can add Trello comments based on triggers, this means that Butler Automation can be used to automatically send out emails based on triggers - e.g. Send a status email when a card is dragged to a certain list, Automatically send reminder/follow-up emails based on the card due date.
+Trello comments can be added based on triggers, this means that Trello Automation can be used to automatically send out emails based on triggers - e.g.

 Trello Automation is a game changer and is available on all Trello accounts.
 But automation quotas and limits do apply and vary across Trello plans.
 Have a look at this Tello article for details on Automation quotas and limits.